-Why does my device disconnect form BlinkX's WiFi network when sending Blink Email?
+Why does my device disconnect from BlinkX's WiFi network when sending email notifications?

-BlinkX must be running firmware v1.02.00 or newer to access CloudX to send the Blink Email notification.
+BlinkX must be running firmware v3.01.00 or newer to access CloudX to send the email notification.
 BlinkX requires a WiFi signal with internet access that is broadcasting a 2.4GHz 802.11 b/g/n WiFi signal for sending out the status email.
-Each new BlinkX includes a 2week free trial of the Blink Email service before a subscription is required to continue to receive email notifications.
-IIf you have purchased a CloudX subscription, the email account that will be contacted by BlinkX must be the email account that was used to purchase the subscription for BlinkX to locate and activate the subscription.
-The email account(s) that will be notified by Blink Email can be managed through your CloudX account.
+Each new BlinkX includes a 2week free trial of the CloudX email service before a subscription is required to continue to receive email notifications.
+CloudX subscriptions can be purchased through your CloudX account page.
+The email account(s) that will be notified can be managed through your CloudX account.

 Check the BlinkX Event Log from the page

 http://192.168.1.1/log.html when connected to BlinkX's WiFi network to determine if you have any connection problems.
-Status codes in the 10's are associated with Blink Email and outlined in the following LINK.
-If you are receiving status code 21, check your spam/junk email folder for messages from
+If you are receiving status "Heartbeat Sent!", check your spam/junk email folder for messages from

 Why is my email notification indicating more/less triggers than what was scheduled for the day?